-Here’s Why Twitter Thinks Melania Trump Used a Body Double
+Did Melania Trump Use a Body Double?
+Twitter Thinks So

 <) )> MELANIA

-Me: I can't deal with all this fake news, it's harming American democracy— Sam Stryker (@sbstryker) October 18, 2017
+Me: I can't deal with all this fake news, it's harming American democracy

 Twitter: Melania Trump has a body double